 A sun allergy is mostly diagnosed by photoprovocation.
 In this procedure, different areas of the skin are irradiated with UV light to trigger a reaction.
 If a skin reaction triggered by photosensitisers is suspected, a photopatch test is performed, in which skin areas treated with test substances are irradiated and compared.
 A sun allergy diagnosis is then made if the same skin changes repeatedly occur after UV exposure of the skin.

-What is the best treatment for sun allergy?
+What is the best sun allergy treatment?

 Unfortunately, you can’t cure polymorphic light eruption, but you can relieve symptoms by using high-quality suncreams and avoiding too much sun exposure.
 You should avoid the sun when it is at its strongest – that is, between 11 a.m. and 3 p.m. in the warmer months.
 Wear protective clothing and stay in the shade, where possible.